wg21908/linux/docs/jobs/README.md

 Run once-off jobs

-    # Status, is it running?
+    # Status, is it installed and running?
     systemctl status atd

     at noon # opens at cli

+    at 17.45 23 May 2018

     <CTRL-D> # to end the job